10Dozen/dzn_EJAM/readme.md

 ## Extended Weapon Jamming

-#### Version: 0
+#### Version: 1

 Adds a little bit more complex logic to ACE jamming effect.

-CR:
-- Remake fnc_manageMagzine to use addPrimaryWeaponItem and removePrimaryWeaponItem with magazine/UGL classname to add/remove.
-It should solve all problems with Zeroing, UGLs, Attachements and so on.
-- Place magz to previous positions by https://github.com/acemod/ACE3/blob/master/addons/common/functions/fnc_addToInventory.sqf
-- Add sound on actions
-- Add some animation?

-Bugs:

-FR v.1:
+Roadmap to v.2:
-- Delayed fire
+- Delayed fire malfunction
-- Unmanned automatic fire
+- Unmanned automatic fire malfunction
 - Customizble jam chance in addition to ACE's overheat based one
 - Custom listing of weapon classes and jamming chance for them